mhartzel/ffcommander/README.md

 - Update the manual database: **sudo mandb**

 # Video options
-**-ac** Autocrop.
-Find crop values automatically by doing 10 second spot checks in 10 places for the duration of the file.

-**-ab** Adjust video black point to make light video darker.
+**-abk** Adjust video black point to make light video darker.
 This will move dark tones closer to black.
 Range is from -100 to 100.
 0 = no change, numbers bigger than 0 makes video darker.
-Example: -ab 30
+Example: -abk 30

+**-ac** Autocrop.
+Find crop values automatically by doing 10 second spot checks in 10 places for the duration of the file.

+**-ach** Adjust Chroma to increase or decrease the amount of color in the video.
+Range is 0 to 300.
+Value of 100 means no change.
+Values less than 100 decrease and values bigger than 100 increases the level of color in the video.
+Example -ach 85

-**-ag** Adjust video gamma.
+**-agm** Adjust video gamma.
 This will make mid tones lighter or darker.
-Range is from 10 to 100.
-10 = no change, numbers bigger than 10 moves mid tones towards white.
-Example: -ag 20
+Range is from 10 to 1000.
+100 = no change, numbers bigger than 100 moves mid tones towards white.
+Example: -agm 105

-**-aw** Adjust video white point to make dark video lighter.
+**-awh** Adjust video white point to make dark video lighter.
 This will move light tones closer to white.
 Range is from -100 to 100.
 100 = no change, numbers smaller than 100 makes video lighter.
-Example: -aw 70"
+Example: -awh 70

 **-crf** Use Constant Quality instead of 2-pass encoding.
 The default value for crf is 18, which produces the same quality as default 2-pass but a bigger file.
 CRF is much faster that 2-pass encoding.